GSA/jobs_api/README.md

 After running your tests, view the report by opening `coverage/index.html`.

-Click around on the files that have < 100% coverage to see what lines weren't exercised.
+Click around on the files that have less than 100% coverage to see what lines weren't exercised by the tests.

-## Terms of Use

-By accessing this Jobs API server, you agree to our [Terms of Service](http://www.usa.gov/About/developer-resources/terms-of-service.shtml).

 Feedback
 --------